 There are different types of pensions that you may be entitled to on retirement from employment in Ireland.
 Depending on how many social insurance contributions you made or depending on your financial situation you may be entitled to a pension from the state.
 Many employers operate pension schemes for their employees, these are called Occupational Pensions.
 You can also organise your own personal pension account.

-There are 3 different types of state pension: two are based on the amount of social insurance contributions you have paid, State Pension – (Transition) and State Pension – (Contributory) and one is based on a means test, State Pension – (Non-Contributory).
+There are 2 different types of state pension: one is based on the amount of social insurance contributions you have paid, State Pension – (Contributory) and one is based on a means test, State Pension – (Non-Contributory).

 The Contributory State Pension is payable to people in Ireland from the age of 66 who have enough social insurance contributions.
 It is not means tested and you may also have income.
 You may have to pay some tax on this pension.